acbbullock/IO-Fortran-Library/doc_API_design/Examples/logging.md

 ## Log file I/O

-The routine [echo](../Ref/echo.html) is the preferred method for streaming text data of type `character` to a log file.
+The routine [echo](../Ref/echo.html) is the preferred method for writing general text data to a log file.

 The following program demonstrates a simple use of `echo` for writing messages to a log file: